-The worst thing you can do is to keep trying to market and push your product to other people if it isn’t feeling good to you.
+The worst thing you can do is keep trying to market and push your product to other people if it isn’t feeling good to you.
 Customers can sense this struggle, and it often turns them off from making a purchase!
 Don’t discount that sometimes marketing doesn’t feel good because the product you are offering doesn’t feel good to you, and it might be time to do some self-reflection on what you’re offering and if it resonates with your values.
-Your gut feelings are often signs for you to get curious and ask yourself if what you’re offering is a match for who you are and what you desire in your life.
+Your feelings are signs from your intuitive self for you to get curious and ask yourself if what you’re offering is a match for who you are and what you desire in your life.

 We’ve been using our feelings to guide the decisions we’ve made in our business and marketing since we started our journey.
 From our experience, we can definitely say your results will always be exciting when you listen to yourself.